srp33/ShinyLearner/UserScripts/docs/nestedboth_crossvalidation.md

 The fifth line in the Docker command indicates the name and version of the Docker image to be used.

+Some algorithms support the use of graphical processing units for faster performance.
+To use this, you must install [nvidia-docker](https://github.com/NVIDIA/nvidia-docker) and substitute `srp33/shinylearner` with `srp33/shinylearner_gpu` in the Docker command that you execute.

     mkdir -p $(pwd)/Output

     docker run --rm -i \